Ball's Pyramid: Melaleuca howeana

-Chaetodontoplus ballinae
+Ballina angelfish

 Chaetodontoplus ballinae, the Ballina angelfish, is a species of marine ray-finned fish, a marine angelfish, belonging to the family Pomacanthidae.
 It is endemic to eastern Australia.
 It inhabits subtropical waters at depths ranging from 15 to 120 metres (49 to 394 feet).
 It is typically found on deep offshore coastal reefs and around seamounts.
 The species is relatively common near Ball’s Pyramid, off Lord Howe Island, where it can be observed in deep habitats featuring large boulders, rock piles, peaks, caves, and crevices.
 Ball’s Pyramid is one of the few locations where the Ballina angelfish has ever been photographed.
 Despite these sightings, little is known about its biology; individuals are usually seen alone or in pairs.